marknotton/configs/README.md

 But if you update one config.json, you'll need to manage the changes for all your config.json files.

-This is where Gulp Config Grabber comes in.
+This is where Configs comes in.
 Create a config.json for each site with ONLY the changes that need to be merged into your root config.json (default) file.
 ```
 project/